William A. Jeffrey: Later career

-He was the 13th Director of the National Institute of Standards and Technology (NIST), sworn into the office on July 26, 2005.
+He was the 13th director of the National Institute of Standards and Technology (NIST), sworn into the office on July 26, 2005.
 He was nominated by President Bush on May 25, 2005, and confirmed by the U.S. Senate on July 22, 2005.
 In his capacity as NIST Director, he was a member of the Election Assistance Commission's Technical Guidelines Development Committee, tasked with assisting the EAC in drafting the Voluntary Voting System Guidelines.
-Jeffrey resigned as NIST Director in September, 2007, to assume the post of Director of the Science and Technology Division, Studies and Analyses Center, Institute for Defense Analyses.
+Jeffrey resigned as NIST Director in September, 2007, to assume the post of director of the Science and Technology Division, Studies and Analyses Center, Institute for Defense Analyses.
 Jeffrey was the president and CEO of HRL Laboratories, LLC from September 2008.

-He has been the president and CEO of SRI International since September 2014, succeeding Curtis Carlson.
+He became the president and CEO of SRI International in September 2014, succeeding Curtis Carlson.
+He was succeeded by David Parekh in October 2021.

 Awards and memberships

 In 2008, he received the Navigator Award from the Potomac Institute for Policy Studies.
 He was awarded the Secretary of Defense Medal for Outstanding Public Service.
 Jeffrey is a member of the Board of Directors of TE Connectivity, a fellow of the American Physical Society, and an honorary member of the International Society of Automation.